ea-czech-republic/eagxprague.org/english.md

     style="width: 180px;" >
 <div class="desc">
 <p>
-<i>Robin</i> is a PhD student and a researcher at the Faculty of Natural Sciences of Charles University in Prague.
+<i>Robin Kopecký</i> is a PhD student and a researcher at the Faculty of Natural Sciences of Charles University in Prague.
 He previously studied both philosophy and evolutionary biology and his research interests are moral judgements, experimental philosophy and evolutionary psychology
 </p>
 </div>
 </div>